leiahsapp/leiahsapp/README.md

 - 👋 Hi, I’m @leiahsapp
-- 👀 I’m interested in blogging business& coding
+😎I am Intressted in Business coding AI
-- 🌱 I’m currently learning Google Javascript
+- 🌱 I’m currently learning about coding Javascript etc.
-- 💞️ I’m looking forward to collaborate on Instagram
+🤝Im -looking forward to collaborate Instagram @heleneleiah or mail
+- wish to connect on e- mail/ website
+- https//:dinnerpearls.se
-- 📫 How to reach me helene.sobek@gmail.com @heleneleiah
+-  helene.sobek@gmail.com
-- 😄 Pronouns: 🧭astronaut pretty much as it looks
+- 🙂Pronouns*️⃣pretty much as it looks
-- ⚡ Fun fact: I like Events  music dinners
+- ⚡fun fact;🪷Invite friends &Music

 <!---
 leiahsapp/leiahsapp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.